-Quality audio is at the heart of this firm's ethos.
-We test the brand's first fully fledged audio interface lack Lion Audio originally made its name customizing and upgrading other makers' hardware interfaces.
-Over the years the company also designed and built various hardware devices including mic preamps, compressors, converters and external clock units.
-Throughout, the vision has always been to squeeze the maximum sonic performance from the available components.
-Its latest venture.
-Revolution 2x2, incorporates this circuit design experience into the company's own 2in, 2out, 24bit, 192kHz, USB-C audio interface, What's more, it's more affordable than many of the upgrades.
-The interface is USB-powered with no PSU option and although at 1.4kg it's quite weighty, the half rack size means it's portable.
-The package is completed with software -PreSonus Studio One Artist, iZotope Elements Suite, Brainworx bx_digital and Lindell 6X-500.
+lack Lion Audio originally made their name customising and upgrading other makers' hardware interfaces.
+Over the years they've also designed and built various hardware devices including mic preamps, compressors converters and external clock units.
+Throughout. the vision has always been to squeeze the maximum sonic performance from the available components.
+Their latest venture, Revolution 2x2, incorporates this circuit design experience into their very own 2in, 2out, 24bit, 192kHz, USB-C audio interface.
+What's more, at £399, it's more affordable than many of their upgrades.
+The interface is USB-powered with no PSU option and although at 1.4kg it's quite weighty, the half rack unit size means it's also pretty portable.
+The package is completed by a decent software bundle including PreSonus Studio One Artist, iZotope Elements Suite, Brainworx bx\ digital and Lindell 6X-500.

 Despite the keen price, Revolution 2x2 is packed with quality components and even includes branded USB cables.
-Meanwhile a new Macro MMC clocking circuit and their PG-I power filtering and decoupling system prioritize audio fidelity.
-Visually, the unit is understated and the feature set quite straightforward.
-Even so, nice touches include two identical mic/line/instrument inputs and zero latency monitoring with mix control and input mono-ing option.
-There's also stereo S/PDIF in/out and there's an Input selector to switch over from the analog preamps to S/PDIF (remember the unit is limited to 2in/2out).
+Meanwhile a new Macro MMC clocking circuit and their PG-I power filtering and decoupling system prioritise audio fidelity. true enough there was no unsavoury computer noise to fret about.
+Awesome stuff.
+Visually, the unit is pretty understated and the feature set quite straightforward.
+Even so, nice touches include two identical mic/line/instrument inputs and zero latency monitoring with mix control and input mono'ing option.
+There's also stereo S/PDIF in/out and there's an Input selector to switch over from the analogue preamps to S/PDIF (remember the unit is limited to 2in/2out).
 On the back there's one pair of balanced outputs (1/4" TRS jacks) and on the front a single headphone output.
 The black design is nicely offset by backlit buttons, two-tone input level LEDs, a green USB indicator and multipart output level LEDs, so you have plenty of handy visual feedback and once you're up and running it really looks the part.
 I also really like the smooth controls, chunky Monitor output knob and mostly solid build quality.